MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 format*.
 It is often used by analytical databases as it is more suited for processing complex analytical queries.

-The module `DataKnot` implements data structures to support column-oriented data format.
+The `DataKnots` package implements data structures to support column-oriented data format.
 In particular, tabular data is represented using `TupleVector` objects.